MUSC Student Government Association

 SGA funds cannot be used to pay dues or purchase individual memberships to professional organizations.

-- A group may only receive funds for a particular event no more than two consecutive years or three years in any given five year period.
+- A recognized group may only receive funds no more than two consecutive years.

 Questions?
 Contact Kevin Smuniewski, Office of Student Programs, firstname.lastname@example.org, or call 843-792-2693.